shacharr/roomba_sim/Readme.md

 - Support for collecting statistics without showing the graphics

-- Support for random placement of the roomba in the room

 - Add the spiral cleaning mode that roomba is using in the beginning of cleaning in a room

 - Smarter mode switching logic?
 Especially for cleaning around obstacles.